Literature (LIT)

 LIT 320 British Literature Survey: Beginnings to Present Credits: 3

 This course introduces students to a range of texts, authors, genres, and periods spanning from the Anglo-Saxon era to the present.
+Students are strongly encouraged to have completed ENG 151, EMLS 151, or an equivalent introductory composition course before enrolling in this course.

 Spring: All Years